-Meydenbauer Center to Host King County Superior Court – August 4, 2020
+Meydenbauer Center to Host King County Superior Court – Update: Monday, November 23, 2020

 Meydenbauer Center will welcome the King County Superior Court as a building tenant, starting on August 4, 2020.
-The Courts will be occupying the facility Monday – Friday through at least the end of 2020, and their expected hours of our operation are 8:30 am – 4:30 pm each day.
+The Courts will be occupying the facility Monday – Friday through at least February 26, 2021, and their hours of our operation are 8:30 am – 4:30 pm each day.